iburzynski/jambhala/cardano-cli/tutorial/02-build-raw.md

 ```

 ## **4. <a id="validity"></a> Determine the validity interval**
-When building and submitting transactions with `build-raw`, we need to specify a time interval during which the transaction is valid (called the **validity interval**).
+When building and submitting transactions with `build-raw`, we can specify a time interval during which the transaction is valid (called the **validity interval**).
+Validity intervals are defined using **slot numbers**, and are specified as absolute values rather than relative ones.
 This is done using two associated options:

-* **`--invalid-before`**: The slot that the transaction is valid from.
-We don't need to include this option unless we want to set a lower boundary for the validity interval (i.e. prevent a transaction from processing before some desired time).
+* **`--invalid-before`**: represents a slot that the transaction is valid from.
+We include this option if we want to set a lower boundary for the validity interval (i.e. prevent a transaction from processing before some desired time).
+A transaction remains invalid until the `--invalid-before` slot is reached.
-* **`--invalid-hereafter`**: - represents a deadline slot before which a transaction must be submitted.
-This is an absolute slot number, rather than a relative one, which means that the `--invalid-hereafter` value should be greater than the current slot number.
+* **`--invalid-hereafter`**: represents a deadline slot before which a transaction must be submitted.
+The `--invalid-hereafter` value should be greater than the current slot number.
 A transaction becomes invalid when the `--invalid-hereafter` slot is reached.

 In this exercise we'll set the validity interval using just the `--invalid-hereafter` option.